-Upon return, all of the following requirements must be completed within 60 days:

-- a.
-The student will receive suspension for the next five (5) school days. - b.
-From the date of school notification, the student will be ineligible for participation in all school activities for a period of twenty-one (21) days.
-After the first seven (7) days, the student will be allowed to attend practices, but not participate in the activity itself. - c.
-The student will be sent out for a drug and alcohol assessment to a professional alcoholism/drug abuse professional per student's family expense. - d.
-The student and parent(s) will attend together three (3) consecutive drug/alcohol• education classes paid for by the parent.
+- a) Upon return, all of the following requirements must be completed within 60 days: - b) The student will receive suspension for the next five (5) school days. - c) From the date of school notification, the student will be ineligible for participation in all school activities for a period of twenty-one (21) days.
+After the first seven (7) days, the student will be allowed to attend practices, but not participate in the activity itself. - d) The student will be sent out for a drug and alcohol assessment to a professional alcoholism/drug abuse professional per student's family expense. - e) The student and parent(s) will attend together three (3) consecutive drug/alcoholeducation classes paid for by the parent.